piotrwitek/typesafe-actions/README.md

 * `typesafe-actions@3.X.X` - minimal TS v3.2
 * `typesafe-actions@4.X.X` - minimal TS v3.2

-### Browser Polyfills
+### Browser support
+It's compatible with all modern browsers.

-If you support older browsers (e.g. IE < 11) and mobile devices please provide this polyfill:
+For older browsers (e.g. IE <= 11) and mobile devices you need to provide these polyfills:
 - [Object.assign](https://developer.mozilla.org/pl/docs/Web/JavaScript/Referencje/Obiekty/Object/assign#Polyfill)
 - [Array.prototype.includes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes)

+### Recommended polyfill for IE
-You could also consider including a global polyfill in your bundled application, such as `@babel/polyfill`.
+To provide the best compatibility for your application please include a popular polyfill package in your bundled application, such as `@babel/polyfill`.
 You can check the `React` guidelines on how to do that, specifically: https://reactjs.org/docs/javascript-environment-requirements.html

-> You can also check our codesandbox reference implementation which is using `@babel/polyfill` and was confirmed to be working with IE11
+> It's included in our `/codesandbox` reference implementation which is using `@babel/polyfill` and is confirmed to be working with IE11.
+Please check it out!

 [⇧ back to top](#table-of-contents)